 At some point between 1887 and 1891, the company purchased the adjoining Wieckert’s Planing Mill and converted it to a flour mill.
 The original, stone, flour mill became known as Mill A, the “new” framed flour mill became Mill B.

 Wieckert’s old facility dates to at least 1872, but was probably erected in the 1850s or 1860s by C. O. Page & Brother.
 Wieckert vacated their old mill after constructing a new planing mill on the opposite side of the power canal between 1887 and 1891.
 Wieckert’s name was often misspelled Weickert or Wickert on maps and in periodicals and other historical references.

 Front view of the Krueger & Lachmann Milling Co., reportedly captured on 30 May 1891.
 The building partially visible on the far left is a Kimberly-Clark warehouse.
 Mill A is the 3-story stone building.
 The frame structure next to that is Mill B. The 1-story cream-colored brick building partially visible to the far right is Neenah Paper’s pulp house.
 This view is looking northeast from Cedar St. (now Commercial St.).
-This is the power canal, or mill race, side of the facility.
+This is the power canal (or headrace, or millrace) side of the facility.
 Water St. passes in front of all of these industries.
 Photograph courtesy of the Neenah Public Library.

 The company was incorporated as the Krueger & Lachmann Milling Co. in 1893.